Margarida Cabral de Melo: Ancestors and descendants

-Margarita Cabral de Melo and his sister were relatives of Pedro Álvares Cabral, discoverer of Brazil and Gonçalo Velho Cabral, discoverer of Azores.
-His most notorious ancestors were Álvaro Martins Homem 3°Captain of Praia, and João Fernandes de Andrade, possibly a descendant of Richard, 1st Earl of Cornwall.
+Margarita Cabral de Melo and her sister were relatives of Pedro Álvares Cabral, discoverer of Brazil and Gonçalo Velho Cabral, discoverer of Azores.
+Her most notorious ancestors were Álvaro Martins Homem 3°Captain of Praia, and João Fernandes de Andrade, possibly a descendant of Richard, 1st Earl of Cornwall.

-It is proven that his family descended by several genealogical lines of the kings of Portugal, including Afonso III and John I of Portugal.
+It is proven that her family descended by several genealogical lines of the kings of Portugal, including Afonso III and John I of Portugal.
 Through these royal ancestors, their lineage is linked to the House of Plantagenet and Castile.

 She and her sister were the ancestors of various historical figures linked to the politics and culture of the Río de la Plata like Juan Manuel de Rosas, governor of the province of Buenos Aires between 1835 and 1852, and Justo José de Urquiza, first President of the Argentine Confederation.

 Other famous descendants of this family include José Gervasio Artigas, a Uruguayan patriot who participated in the War of Independence, and Carlos María de Alvear, a military and politician who served as Supreme Director of the United Provinces of the Río de la Plata in 1815.

-His sister Inés Núñez Cabral and Gil Gonçalves de Moura were the ancestors of the writer and poet Jorge Luis Borges.
+Her sister Inés Núñez Cabral and Gil Gonçalves de Moura were the ancestors of the writer and poet Jorge Luis Borges.